-- 7 Under the No Action Alternative, the Co-lead Agencies would maintain current funding of ongoing - 8 P2IP activities.
-Therefore, there would be no assurance of additional funding for research studies, - 9 acclimation and rearing facilities, or interim fish passage studies.
-These activities would continue to - 10 occur as current or opportunistic funding allows. - 11 Because additional P2I2 activities would be less likely to occur under the No Action Alternative, - there would be the potential for long-term impacts on Project Proponent Tribal communities, - particularly as it relates to cultural identities and traditions associated with salmon and steelhead. - 14 Without assurance of additional funding to examine the feasibility of reintroducing salmon to the - blocked area, there is potential for salmon to return to these areas to take longer and delay the - 16 reconnection of these Tribes with the use of the area for traditional fishing activities and subsistence. - 17 This would further the impacts on these Tribes that are detailed in the DOI Tribal Circumstances - 18 Report (DOI 2024), which extend beyond the loss of an important resource to include impacts on - 19 the cultural and spiritual identities of these Tribes.
+Under the No Action Alternative, the Co-lead Agencies would maintain current funding of ongoing P2IP activities.
+Therefore, there would be no assurance of additional funding for research studies, acclimation and rearing facilities, or interim fish passage studies.
+These activities would continue to occur as current or opportunistic funding allows.

+Because additional P2I2 activities would be less likely to occur under the No Action Alternative, there would be the potential for long-term impacts on the Project Proponents' Tribal communities, particularly related to cultural identities and traditions associated with salmon and steelhead.
+Without assurance of additional funding to examine the feasibility of reintroducing salmon to the blocked area, there is potential for salmon to return to these areas to take longer and delay the reconnection of these Tribes with the use of the area for traditional fishing activities and subsistence.
+This would further the impacts on these Tribes that are detailed in the DOI Tribal Circumstances Report (DOI 2024), which extend beyond the loss of an important resource to include impacts on the cultural and spiritual identities of these Tribes.

-20 3.8.4 Proposed Action
+3.8.4 Proposed Action

-- 21 The reintroduction of salmon would allow for the continuation and maintenance of important - 22 Tribal economic, cultural, and spiritual activities.
-As such, the Proposed Action is anticipated to have - 23 long-term beneficial impacts on Tribes and the continuation of traditional uses and practices.
-There - 24 could be some short-term impacts associated with specific activities (see below); however, because - 25 the Tribes defined the Proposed Action and P2IP locations, and because the overall goals of the - 26 proposed activities to reintroduce an important First Food, adverse impacts are anticipated to be - 27 little overall.
-Overall, the P2IP project would facilitate the potential salmon reintroduction and - would be beneficial to Tribal communities.
+The reintroduction of salmon would allow for the continuation and maintenance of important Tribal economic, cultural, and spiritual activities.
+As such, the Proposed Action is anticipated to have long-term beneficial impacts on Tribes and the continuation of traditional uses and practices.
+There could be some short-term impacts associated with specific activities (see below); however, because the Tribes defined the Proposed Action activities and P2IP locations, and because the overall goals of the proposed activities to reintroduce an important First Food, adverse impacts are anticipated to be little overall.
+Overall, the P2IP project would facilitate the potential salmon reintroduction and would be beneficial to Tribal communities.

-- 30 Overall, research studies are not anticipated to have adverse impacts on Tribal communities.
-This is - 31 because they would occur at or within existing facilities or require little to no modification of the - 32 setting or location where they occur.
-While there are locations of Tribal importance within the - vicinity of P2IP locations (see Section 3.7, Cultural Resources), ultimately, many of these locations - 34 are tied to cultural uses of the area for settlement and subsistence.
-The completion of studies to - 35 facilitate the reintroduction of salmon to currently blocked areas would have a long-term beneficial - 36 impact on Tribal communities by allowing them to maintain important cultural and spiritual - 37 traditions.
+Overall, research studies are not anticipated to have adverse impacts on Tribal communities.
+This is because they would occur at or within existing facilities or require little to no modification of the setting or location where they occur.
+While there are locations of Tribal importance within the vicinity of P2IP locations (see Section 3.7, Cultural Resources), ultimately, many of these locations are tied to cultural uses of the area for settlement and subsistence.
+The completion of studies to facilitate the reintroduction of salmon to currently blocked areas would have a long-term beneficial impact on Tribal communities by allowing them to maintain important cultural and spiritual traditions.

-- 2 Existing facilities would be used for incubation, rearing, and acclimation, although acclimation tanks - 3 could be added to some locations.
-Overall, impacts are anticipated to be similar to those described - 4 above for Research Studies. - 5 The installation of new acclimation tanks would introduce new visual elements into several P2IP - 6 locations that are associated with Tribal areas of importance; however, new tanks would be - 7 consistent with existing facilities and unlikely to modify the visual or auditory setting of locations of - 8 Tribal use or interest.
-Overall, modification of some of these P2IP locations would facilitate the - 9 reintroduction of salmon and result in long-term beneficial impacts on Tribal communities.
+Existing facilities would be used for incubation, rearing, and acclimation, although acclimation tanks could be added to some locations.
+Overall, impacts are anticipated to be similar to those described above for Research Studies.

+The installation of new acclimation tanks would introduce new visual elements into several P2IP locations that are associated with Tribal areas of importance; however, new tanks would be consistent with existing facilities and unlikely to modify the visual or auditory setting of locations of Tribal use or interest.
+Overall, modification of some of these P2IP locations would facilitate the reintroduction of salmon and result in long-term beneficial impacts on Tribal communities.